Coronavirus updates in Central Texas: Wednesday stat tracker

 - Texas:

-- More than 4.2 million cases have been reported in the state, and more than 75,300 people in Texas have died, according to the Texas Department of State Health Services.
+- More than 4.7 million cases have been reported in the state, and around 76,100 people in Texas have died, according to the Texas Department of State Health Services.

 - Central Texas counties:

-- Williamson County: There are 621 new cases of coronavirus in Williamson County.
-Sixteen percent of hospital beds are available, and 9% of ICU beds are available.
-Since the beginning of the pandemic, at least 83,934 cases have been reported and at least 760 people have died.
+- Williamson County: There are 833 new cases of coronavirus in Williamson County.
+Fifteen percent of hospital beds are available, and 5% of ICU beds are available.
+Since the beginning of the pandemic, at least 91,469 cases have been reported and at least 770 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.